 “I hate what I’ve become.
-The label of victim has always been so abhorrent to being such a strong woman.
+The label of victim has always been so opposite to being such a strong woman.
 But now…it sticks.
 Some things happened to me at work.
-Intellectually I know it’s not my fault, I know it could have been worst and I know I should stand up for myself.
+Intellectually I know it’s not my fault, I know it could have been worse and I know I should stand up for myself.
 But…”

 Recovery from trauma requires self-care and takes time.
 I know this, I should believe this.
 Instead, all I do is retreat to an alone place and cry.
 I’ve never been much of a crier, my exes call me cold and stoic.
 I’ve always been high achieving, goal oriented and constantly moving forward.
 Now the future seems stalled.
 I have severe headaches as I prepare resumes, I cry in interviews and I weep as I type.
 I can’t concentrate long enough to read a chapter of anything and I fail to comprehend as intuitively as I usually do.
 I submerge into self-imposed chastisement when I see myself incapable of doing 1/3rd of what I used to do.
 I used to be highly effective, productive and brilliant.